Windows VPS Quick Start Guide

 - Under Nameservers, enter your primary and secondary nameservers and click on Update button

-(4.2.3) Host Domain/Website at WebsitePanelRefer section 3.1 to host a domain and website yourdomain.com through WebsitePanel.
+(4.2.3) Host Domain/Website at WebsitePanelRefer to section 3.1 to host a domain and website, yourdomain.com, through WebsitePanel.

-(4.2.4) Set private nameservers for your domainNow, login to Registrar's control panel and set newely registered namservers.
+(4.2.4) Set private nameservers for your domainNow, login to Registrar's control panel and set newly registered nameservers.
 You can also contact Registrar support to set nameservers for you.
-Once custom nameservers are registered, you can set them for all your domains you host in VPS.
+Once custom nameservers are registered, you can set them for all the domains you host in VPS.

-You can verify whether you have pointed your webiste correctly to your VPS or not through online DNS lookup tools like INTODNS.COM.
+You can verify whether or not you have pointed your website correctly to your VPS through online DNS lookup tools like INTODNS.COM.
 If everything goes well, your website will start pointing to your VPS within 24 to 48 hours after setting up the nameservers.

 (5) Manage Windows VPS without WebsitePanel

-As mentioned above, to manage Windows VPS, we always recommend WebsitePanel as it facilitates you to manage all VPS services under one login.
-In case, you have not opted for WebsitePanel. you will have to refer the following guide:
+As mentioned above, to manage Windows VPS, we always recommend WebsitePanel as it facilitates you in the management of all VPS services under one login.
+If you have not opted for WebsitePanel, refer to the following guide: